Who is it for?

 Our three degrees in finance (Finance, Banking and International Finance, and Investment and Financial Risk Management) provide detailed knowledge of how financial markets work, how companies make investment, financing and acquisition decisions and how modern banks operate.
 If you are looking for a career in finance and weighing up which aspects of the field excite you the most, this course if for you.

 This course will sharpen your understanding of the broad disciplines involved, from corporate finance to asset pricing, international finance to corporate governance.
 Throughout your studies, you’ll focus on quantitative methods, enabling you to understand the cutting-edge techniques in use today.
-In the second half of the degree, core modules allow you to create a bespoke degree that matches your own interests.
+In the second half of the finance degree, core modules allow you to create a bespoke degree that matches your own interests.
 As a result, you will gain a good understanding of financial markets, its activities, and its products.

 The jobs in this field are both exciting and well paid.
 They demand intellectual rigour and commercial acumen, and by selecting this course, you too can prepare yourself with the skills and competencies these jobs require.